About Joy

 How I got started...

-About 15 years ago when I realized that if I was going to have a better partnership with my horse, I had to start learning how.
+About 20 years ago, I realized that if I was going to have a better partnership with my horse, I had to start learning how.
 Hershey had so much go and no woah and was scared of so many things.
-When I first got her she was scared of barrels and poles and everything.
+When I first got her, she was scared of barrels and poles and everything.
 I was able to take a lesson from someone that had been to Parelli Natural Horsemanship.
-He taught me the basic maneuvers that I teach in my first 5 package.
-He also threw me in a round pen and removed the bridle and let us go.
+He taught me the basic maneuvers that I are fundamental to my success with horses.
+I have put my own twist on this learning so I can help others as well as any horses I train.

-It was all I needed to fuel the fire that had started inside of me.
+My dream was to ride my horse bridle-less.
+The gentleman I took a few lessons from put me in a round pen and took off the bridle.
+Although I DO NOT condone this - my horse came to me VERY WELL trained and she took care of me.
+And this was all I needed to fuel the fire for desire and learning that I had inside of me.
 I was determined to learn how to work with my horse to figure out how to be a better rider and communicator so we could accomplish many of the dreams I had.
 It was exhilarating for me.
 I bought stacks of tapes and did my own at home study program.
-I would watch and go out and apply.
-I would re-watch and re-apply until I figured things out.
-I did it so much that you just start learning how to figure things out to work with a horse to accomplish so many tasks.
+I would watch and go out and apply and I learned to figure things out.

-When I brought Annabelle home - I started documenting my work with her.
-I have a lot on Facebook (Joy Mackay Gallupe) and some on You Tube (Joy Gallupe).
+When I brought Baby Annabelle home - I started documenting my work/play with her.
+I have a lot on Facebook (Joy Mackay Gallupe and The Joy of Horses) and some on You Tube (Joy Gallupe).
 More than I realized, people were following and watching us progress.
-So, when I started my business, people started coming.
-I have not had to do much for promotion.
+So, when I started my business of training, lessons and clinics, people started coming.
 People continue to watch me on Facebook and on Tik Tok and see how my training is working and the horses are progressing.
+I have worked with many horses and I am proud of the reputation I have built!